Exiv2/exiv2/msvc/ReadMe.txt

 1    Build Instructions

 1.1  Tools
-     This has been tested with the "Pro" versions of VS 2005/08/10/12 Some Express editions don't support 64 bit builds however it is  possible to build 32 bit libraries with "Express".
+     This has been tested with the "Pro" versions of VS 2005/08/10/12/13 and 2015 Express Some older Express editions don't support 64 bit builds however it is  possible to build 32 bit libraries with "Express".
      See notes below about Visual Studio Express and building only Win32 or x64 builds